mleers/Mini-Message-Board/README.md

 * bulma css framework for styling
 * nodemon used for live page refresh for development purposes
 * Heroku to host the live project

+The live app can be viewed here: https://stormy-thicket-57878.herokuapp.com/